 2/ Decide If You Want To Monetize Your Blog

 If you want to monetize your blog there are plenty of easy ways to do it, but you should decide this up-front.
 As I mentioned above the free WordPress platform does not allow advertizing & links, so if you’re using a free platform and want to monetize you should consider Blogger.
 If you self-host you can do anything you want, of course.
-The easiest money-making links are Amazon Affiliates or banner ads like AdSense or Tribal Fusion, but there are hundreds of other options out there.
+The easiest money-making links are Amazon Affiliates or banner ads like AdSense, but there are hundreds of other options out there.
 Too many ads can be distracting/annoying so plan up-front how many avenues of links you want to include.
 Also don’t expect to get rich quick on this scheme.
 You need a solid traffic stream to make any kind of significant income through advertizing/affiliates, so plan for other income streams while you put in the time and energy to get your blog growing.

 3/ Link To Sites & Grow Your Readership

 I LOVE having readers.
 To me, the bigger my readership the bigger the “community” we’re creating on-line…and all of it for the love of RVing!!
 The support keeps me motivated to blog, and provides so much valuable feedback and love.
 It is just SO COOL!
 So I do look for ways to keep readership growing.
 When I first started out I told all my friends and family about my blog.
 Then I started looking for other free linkups specific to RVing.
 HitchItch is a great RV resource and I get a ton of regular referrals from there.
-RV Resources and RVThereYet are two other free places to link up.
+RV Resources is another free place to link up.
 I also participate in RV forums on an active basis and put my blog link as a signature on all my posts, plus I publicize my posts on Twitter & Facebook.
 And finally, I share links with other bloggers (in my blogroll section – which is badly in need of an update!).
 There are lots of other ways to create traffic to your blog.

 4/ Find Your Own Voice